Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Theoretical framework and results

 The above results present the cross sections and their polarization-dependent contributions for the vector meson.
 In principle, the total cross section summed over all vector meson polarizations can be obtained by adding the contributions from each polarization state.
 For a generic cross section labeled by $X \in \{T, L, LT, TT, \sin\phi, \sin 2\phi\}$, one may write:

-This provides a straightforward way to combine the meson polarization contributions.
+This provides a straightforward way to combine the contributions from different meson polarizations, which may be useful in experimental analyses where one sums over the polarization states.

 For the reasons outlined above, the experimental isolation of these twist-3 observables at the EIC appears promising.
 Although twist-3 effects are formally suppressed by factors of $\mathcal{O}(\langle k_\perp \rangle/Q)$ or $\mathcal{O}(\langle \Delta_\perp \rangle/Q)$ relative to the leading-twist cross section, they offer a significantly higher-rate channel compared to other proposed processes, such as diffractive dijet production or double Drell–Yan.
 We expect that the high luminosity of the EIC, together with the large acceptance of next-generation detectors like ePIC and the use of forward Roman Pots for recoil proton tagging, will enable the precise multi-dimensional binning necessary to extract these observables.
-A detailed numerical calculation and phenomenological study of these observables will be presented in a forthcoming work.
+We conclude by noting that a meaningful numerical analysis of the proposed asymmetries requires nonperturbative inputs for gluon GTMDs, which are not yet uniquely constrained by data.
+At present, one mainly has exploratory modeling strategies, including double-distribution-inspired constructions and related Radon-transform-based representations, as well as light-front spectator-model approaches with explicit gluonic degrees of freedom~\cite{Radyushkin:1998es,Musatov:1999xp,Anikin:2019xgh,Chakrabarti:2023dxa,Tan:2023djt,Chakrabarti:2024kjw,Chakrabarti:2025qba,Tan:2025xxx}.
+Existing studies also indicate that the resulting phenomenology can be quite sensitive to the modeling assumptions~\cite{Bhattacharya:2024qol,Boer:2023txn}.
+We therefore defer a dedicated numerical study to future work, where different modeling strategies can be systematically compared and theoretical uncertainties assessed in a controlled manner.